crazzfeng/sendcloud-docs/docs/Analysis/inbox-insight.md

 ## How to use Inbox Insight

-Before use inbox insight ,you should have sucessfully verifed one of your sending domain in Aurora SendCloud.

 1. **Choose one of verified sending domain**
+   Before use inbox insight ,you should have sucessfully verifed one of your sending domain in Aurora SendClou

-2. Add a sample email if you want
+2. **Add a sample email if you want**
    You can choose one of your email template.,and we will use the email template to warm-up in a certain proportion.

 3. **Service Activation**